Gate Set Tomography: Background

 In this paper, the experiments we consider correspond to circuits that begin with initialization of all the qubits, conclude with measurement of all the qubits, and apply zero or more logic gates in the middle.

 If a processor contains just one qubit, then only one logic gate can be performed at a time, and every circuit corresponds to a state preparation, a sequence of logic gates, and a measurement.
-Circuits on two or more qubits typically specify logic gates on one or two qubits to be performed in parallel on disjoint subsets of qubits.
-In this case, the operations to be performed in parallel during a single clock cycle constitute a \emph{layer} of the circuit, and every circuit corresponds to a preparation, sequence of layers, and measurement.
-Models of many-qubit circuits must then have a means of describing the way a circuit layer propagates a $n$-qubit quantum state based on the one- and two-qubit gates within that layer.
-Such modeling, when the layers are composed of imperfect gates, is nontrivial \cite{Sarovar2019-xc}.
+Circuits on many qubits typically divide each clock cycle into operations on just one or two qubits.
+We refer to these as \emph{elementary operations}, as we use the more common term ``gate'' to denote a $n$-qubit operation (see below).
+The elementary operations of a single clock cycle constitute a \emph{circuit layer}, and so each circuit corresponds to a preparation, sequence of layers, and measurement.
+Models of many-qubit circuits must then have a means of describing the way a circuit layer propagates a $n$-qubit quantum state based on the one- and two-qubit elementary operations within that layer.
+Such modeling, when the layers are composed of imperfect operations, is nontrivial \cite{Sarovar2019-xc}.

-The implementation of GST described in this paper utilizes models where each circuit layer is an independent operation.
-That is, the only models we consider describe only $n$-qubit operations (gates) that never occur in parallel. \emph{Every circuit layer is an independent ``gate'', and all gates act on all the qubits.} This important connection motivates our synonymouse use of ``gate'' and ``circuit layer'' throughout the text.
+The implementation of GST described in this paper utilizes simple models where each circuit layer is an independent operation.
+That is, the only models we consider describe only $n$-qubit operations that never occur in parallel.
+To simplify our language, we refer to these $n$-qubit operations as \emph{gates}, and never dissect them further.
+This means that \emph{in this paper, the term ``gate'' is synonymous with circuit layer}, as every circuit layer is modeled as an independent operation (a ``gate'') that acts on all the qubits.
 For example, a GST model assumes no \emph{a priori} relationship between the behavior of the following three layers (labeled by $G$ for ``gate''): \begin{itemize} \item ``$G_{XI}$'' -- An $X$ gate on qubit 1, in parallel with an idle gate on qubit 2. \item ``$G_{IX}$'' -- An idle gate on qubit 1, in parallel with an $X$ gate on qubit 2. \item ``$G_{XX}$'' -- An $X$ gate on qubit 1, in parallel with an $X$ gate on qubit 2. \end{itemize} This approach rapidly becomes unwieldy as the number of qubits grows, since exponentially many distinct layers are generally possible.
-While this limits the scalability of the GST protocol (which was developed in the context of one- and two-qubit systems where modeling parallel gates wasn't an issue), much of the ideas and theory surrounding it can be extended to many-qubit models \cite{MultiQubitGSTInPrep}.
+While this limits the scalability of the GST protocol (which was developed in the context of one- and two-qubit systems where modeling parallel gates wasn't an issue), many of the ideas and theory surrounding it can be extended to many-qubit models \cite{MultiQubitGSTInPrep}.